compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 C:\Users\mkana\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 ```

-Earlier I mentioned the idea of operating with the least set of privileges and multiple ID's.
-I am required use to different ID's at work for the different roles I fulfill.
-My standard domain user ID is for everyday non-administrative activities, while I handle the more important tasks with my admin credentials.
-I also use other one-off credentials for very specific tasks, but I spend most of my time using two IDs.
+Earlier, I talked about the idea of utilizing the least number of privileges and having multiple IDs for operation.
+I have to use separate IDs for my various roles at work.
+I rely on my standard domain user ID for everyday tasks, but I switch to my admin credentials for more critical responsibilities.
+I occasionally use other unique credentials for specific tasks, but I primarily use two IDs.

-Two versions of PowerShell means two profiles to manage, and two IDs also means two more profiles to manage.
-That means I have four potential PowerShell profiles to maintain and configure.
-Having that much choice is wonderful... until it isn't.
-Adding settings for profiles in multiple locations can be tedious and a burden.
+Having two versions of PowerShell means managing two profiles and two IDs means I will need to manage two more profiles.
+In the end, I'm stuck dealing with and personalizing four PowerShell profiles.
+Having such a wide range of choices is fantastic.
+At some point, I realized that juggling four profiles was a hassle.

-You can imagine having four profiles to maintain could be confusing, but in reality there's more profiles that I can use then what I have mention so far.
-PowerShell has profiles that are per user, per application AND then there are shared profiles, which can be used for more than one user.
+You can imagine having four profiles to maintain could be confusing, but in reality there are more profiles that I can use than what I have mentioned so far.
+PowerShell includes per user profiles, per application profiles, and shared profiles, which can be used by multiple users.
 The table below shows the location of the user and shared profiles.

-Keep in mind that this table reflects PowerShell Core only; the same options exist for Windows PowerShell.
-I hope your seeing that using multiple ID's with PowerShell can provide many choices for customization but can become overwhelming if you don't have a plan.
-This article is not going to cover every option available or how to configure those options.
-I am merely pointing out that profiles have many options and that if you're aware of how they work, you could get yourself confused quickly.
+Remember that this table reflects PowerShell Core only; the same options exist for Windows PowerShell.
+Using multiple IDs in PowerShell allows for customization but can be overwhelming without proper planning.
+This article will not cover every option available or how to configure those options.
+If you're familiar with how profiles work, the multitude of options can easily become overwhelming.
 The [Microsoft doc](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.1) on profiles and locations is one of the best resources available to dive in deeper on the myriad of options.

 | **Description**            | **Path**                                                     |